Our industry experts.

-Even an industry leader needs some even smarter people behind them.
+An industry leader needs some smart people behind it.
 So, we seek out the best in the industry.
-And then we listen very carefully to them on how we might make our product even better.
+And then we listen very carefully to them on how we might make our products even better.

 A highly experienced and accomplished railroad engineering professional with a career that spanned more than 30 years, David Connell most recently served as the vice president of engineering for Union Pacific Railroad.
 In this capacity, he led the design, construction and maintenance of the nation’s largest railway.
 His previous positions during his long career at Union Pacific included regional vice president of operations, associate vice president of construction, regional chief engineer and various roles in engineering and field maintenance.
 Active in his profession, he is past chair of the Railroad Design Committee at the Transportation Research Board.
 He is also past chair of the Heavy Axle Load Committee and past vice chair of the Research Technology Working Committee at the Association of American Railroad’s Transportation Technology Center.
 In addition, he served as governor and subcommittee chair of the American Railway Engineering and Maintenance-of-Way Association (AREMA) prior to his retirement.

 Associate Professor, Baylor University, School of Engineering and Computer Science